Click on a state in the map or select one from the dropdown list to see state information.

 Implementing Entity: University Legal Services

-ATPDC manages the District of Columbia Disability Equipment Recycling Program (DC Shares).
-DC Shares recycles new and used assistive technology devices and durable medical equipment (DME), such as wheelchairs, walkers and bathroom equipment, and other similar devices to District of Columbia residents who are in need.
+DCATP manages the District of Columbia Disability Equipment Recycling Program (DC Shares).
+DC Shares recycles new and used assistive technology devices and durable medical equipment (DME), such as wheelchairs, walkers and bathroom equipment, and other similar devices to District of Columbia residents who are in need and have an income of less than $20,000.
 The equipment is available at no cost, for District of Columbia residents with disabilities or those who have a dependent with a disability, regardless of their type of disability or age.

-ATPDC operates an AT device loan program, which assists individuals with disabilities and professionals in decision making before the purchase of the equipment, accommodates interim needs for device repair or funding and other purposes, such as self-evaluation and training by clinicians to use a device to assess clients.
+DCATP operates an AT device loan program, which assists persons with disabilities and professionals in decision making before the purchase of the equipment, accommodates interim needs for device repair or funding and other purposes, such as self-evaluation and training by clinicians to use a device to assess clients.
+The equipment can be borrowed for up to four weeks.
 The AT device loan program allows the end user to make informed choices to purchase the appropriate assistive technology devices to live independently.

-ATPDC increases knowledge about the availability, benefits, the appropriateness and cost of assistive technology devices and services through community outreach through such events as employment and education fairs and exhibits.
-ATPDC also conducts customized training for schools, employers, local government and community-based organizations in the District of Columbia to help them make effective use of assistive technology devices and services.
+DCATP increases knowledge about the availability, benefits, the appropriateness and cost of assistive technology devices and services through community outreach through such events as employment and education fairs and exhibits.
+DCATP also conducts customized training for schools, employers, local government and community-based organizations in the District of Columbia to help them make effective use of assistive technology devices and services.

 Lead Agency: Florida Department of Education, Division of Vocational Rehabilitation